Skip to content

 Stop Workload Stop a workload by scaling to 0 replicas Deployments, StatefulSets

-Note: CronJobs are not affected by scale_workload or stop_workload.
+Note: CronJobs are rejected by scale_workload and stop_workload.
 Use the switch entity to suspend/resume CronJobs, or use start_workload to trigger them.

 Service Details